bluebanquise/bluebanquise/resources/documentation/diskless/user_documentation.rst

    1 - Manage and create diskless images (need modules) 2 - List available diskless images
    3 - Remove a diskless image
+   4 - Clone a diskless image
+   5 - Create an image from a parameters file
-   4 - Manage kernel of a diskless image
+   6 - Manage kernel of a diskless image

    > Other actions
-   5 - List available kernels
+   7 - List available kernels
-   6 - Generate a new initramfs
+   8 - Generate a new initramfs

-   7 - Clear a corrupted image
+   9 - Clear a corrupted image (Use only as a last resort) 10 - Exit
-   8 - Exit

   At any time: (CTRL + c) => Return to this main menu.

-   Select an action:
+  [+]  Select an action:
   -->:

+You can add -i (info) or -d (debug) options to the disklessset command to get logs during the execution.

 4. Check that the kernels you previously added are present in the tool:

 .. code-block:: text